Use for ASP.NET Sessions

 Create a new ASP.NET application (or ASP.NET Core) in Microsoft Visual Studio.

-- For NCache Enterprise Edition, install NCache NuGet Package for Enterprise Edition by executing the following command in Package Manager Console inside Visual Studio:
+Install NCache NuGet Package for Professional Edition by executing the following command in Package Manager Console inside Visual Studio:

 Verify Assembly References once this package is installed, please verify that references of following assemblies have been added to your application.